Ajay-Vishwanath/SoundCloud2/README.md

 Below is a demonstration of the progress bar updating as the song progresses and updating when I click on a different section of the waveform and progress bar elements.

 ![alt text](https://github.com/Ajay-Vishwanath/SoundCloud2/blob/master/app/assets/images/audio_player_gif.gif)

+## Technologies

+Rails was chosen due to its built-in support for relational databases and its RESTful architecture with PostgreSQL handling the database management.

+React was chosen for the frontend due to its dynamic capability and efficiency.
+The React design allowed for a single-page web application experience, where every component does not need to be re-rendered and updated when a piece of information changes.
+Redux allowed for a normalized application state which made communication across components easier and more organized.

+## Future Releases

+In the future, I would like to add

+* A search bar component
+* A likes feature
+* A playlist feature
+* A way to optimize the waveform visualization component (currently, it draws the waveform in real-time using canvas, which takes some time for the browser to perform)